sivasubramanics/kcftools/README.md

 ---

 ## KCF file format
-K-Mer Count Format (`.kcf`) file summarizes the variation profile of a query relative to a reference genome based on k-mer presence/absence matrices.
+Kmer Count Format (`.kcf`) file summarizes the variation profile of a query relative to a reference genome based on k-mer presence/absence matrices.

 ### KCF File Header Description